ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

 To find all letter combinations of a phone number, you can return an empty array if there is no number, else seed a new `results` array with an empty string.
 Create a `letterLookup` mapping digits to the letters they might represent, then loop through each `digit` of the input number.
 For each digit, create a `next` array, and loop through each `possibleLetterCombination` stored in `results`.
-For each `letter` returned by the `letterLookup` for the `digit`, push `possibleLetterCombination + letter` to `next`.
-When the `results` array is looped through (one of every valid `letter` has been added to everything in `results`), replace `results` with `next`.
+Within each `possibleLetterCombination`, for each `newLetter` returned by the `letterLookup` for the `digit`, push `possibleLetterCombination + newLetter` to `next`.
+When the `results` array is looped through (one of every valid `newLetter` has been added to every `possibleLetterCombination` in `results`, so `next` should have about three times more combinations than `results`), replace `results` with `next`.
 When all `digits` are exhausted `results` should contain the answer.

 {{< code language="javascript" title="[Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/description/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof digits === "string"